🌑️ OSHA Heat Standard29 CFR 1910 / 1926 (Proposed)

 What Is the OSHA Heat Illness Prevention Standard?

-OSHA published its proposed rule on heat injury and illness prevention in the workplace in August 2024.
+OSHA published its proposed rule on heat injury and illness prevention in the workplace on August 30, 2024.
 The rule would apply to all employers under OSHA's jurisdiction β€” covering both outdoor and indoor work environments where workers are exposed to heat.
-This is a significant expansion from previous OSHA guidance, which relied primarily on the General Duty Clause to cite employers for heat-related hazards.
+This would be a significant expansion from OSHA's current approach, which relies primarily on the General Duty Clause to cite employers for heat-related hazards.

 The proposed standard establishes a two-tier action level system based on heat index β€” a combined measure of temperature and humidity that reflects how hot it actually feels to the human body.
 At each action level, specific employer obligations are triggered.
 The rule also requires written heat illness prevention plans, acclimatization protocols for new and returning workers, and emergency response procedures.